JesterSe7en/ProxyCache/README.md

   -  Understanding of Caching Mechanisms: It showcases my knowledge of caching strategies, which are crucial for optimizing performance in web applications.
   -  Error Handling Proficiency: The project emphasizes my approach to robust error management and handling in backend applications.

+## Future Plans 🚀

+- Add support for other caching mechanisms, such as Memcached or DynamoDB.
+- Add support for other web services, such as GraphQL or RESTful APIs.
+- Add support for rate limiting and throttling.

 ## License 📜

 This project is licensed under the MIT License.
 See the LICENSE file for more details.